Compare Quotes From Merchant Account Providers, Today.

 Handles the nitty gritty but leaves you with control.

-Payment gateways are only part of what takepayments provide so, like Stripe, it’s also great for businesses that want to take payments in multiple ways.
-It offers virtual terminals, QR code payments, and pay-by-links, and you can track all of this with the takepayments app
+Payment gateways are only part of what takepayments provides, so, like Stripe, it’s also great for businesses that want to take payments in multiple ways.
+It offers virtual terminals, QR code payments, and pay-by-links, and you can track all of this with the takepayments app.

 How Much Does Takepayments Cost?